-Several weeks before the start of your appointment, you will receive employment paperwork via email from Elsye Luc.
-You will need to return the paperwork back as soon as possible so that your appointment can be processed before you arrive.
-If you are coming from abroad, then the employment paperwork will be given to you when you arrive at MIT.
+Several weeks before your start date, employment paperwork will be sent to you via email by Elsye Luc.
+The paperwork must be completed and returned as soon as possible so your appointment can be processed prior to your arrival.
+If you are coming from abroad, employment paperwork will be given to you when you arrive at MIT.

-In accordance with the Department of Homeland Security, all faculty and staff paid by MIT are required to provide proof of eligibility to work in the United States on or before your first day of work.
-This office is located at the Atlas Service Center, on the first floor of Building E17.
+In accordance with the Department of Homeland Security, all employees paid by MIT are required to provide proof of eligibility to work in the United States on or before your first day of work.
+Employment verification is done at the Atlas Service Center, on the first floor of Building E17.
 For more information on the I-9 process, go to The I-9 Process at MIT.

-MIT uses the specialty software GLACIER to help us navigate complex payroll tax rules for international students and scholars, and specifically to determine their tax statuses and eligibility for tax treaties at the beginning, and throughout their stay at MIT.
+MIT uses the specialty software GLACIER to help us navigate complex payroll tax rules for international students and scholars, and specifically to determine their tax statuses and eligibility for tax treaties at the beginning of, and throughout, their stay at MIT.

 If you are a foreign national who is categorized as a non-resident alien, it is very important that you set up an account in GLACIER right away, so that your payroll record is set up correctly.
-Depending on the type of VISA held, your tax status can change from year to year, so it is equally important that you update information in GLACIER at least once a year after prompted by payroll’s e-mail reminders.
-Please note that if you do not update your information, the Payroll team will update it, and most likely you will be defaulted to resident alien for tax purposes, which would mean paying US taxes (that in some cases could be avoided if you update your record timely).
+Depending on the type of visa held, your tax status can change from year to year, so it is equally important that you update information in GLACIER at least once a year after prompted by MIT Payroll’s e-mail reminders.
+Please note that if you do not update your information, the Payroll team will update it, and most likely you will be defaulted to resident alien for tax purposes, which would mean paying US taxes (that in some cases could be avoided if you update your record in a timely fashion).

 All related emails are sent by Marsha Dailey (MIT Payroll Office), through GLACIER (firstname.lastname@example.org).
 The introductory email will have the following Subject line: “Payments from Massachusetts Institute of Technology”, and it will include instructions on how to set up an account in GLACIER.
 Other example subject titles include: Missing Social Security Number, Residency Status Change Date and FICA Start Date, Immigration Status Expiration (sent throughout the year), and Tax File Status and Tax Treaty Renewal (sent November-December, for the following year).